 Rock Hyrax communities deposit their excrement in the same place for thousands of years.
 These smelly aggregates are called middens and also serve the function of territorial markers.
 These middens can be as old as 50.000 years.

-The deposits are spread across the mountain-sides of Africa and the material is collected without impact on the animal population.
+Deposits of Hyraceum stone are spread across the mountainsides of Africa, and the material is collected without impact on the animal population.
 Considering the small amount used in perfumery, this material is both ethically collected and sustainably sourced.

-Hyraceum is better known for its use as a musk note and fixative in perfumery.
+Though used in traditional medicine, Hyraceum stone is better known for its use as a musk note and fixative in perfumery.

 These dark and intensely fragrant rock pieces have a wonderfully warm musk-like animalic scent.
 Upon inhalation, one will discover notes of Castoreum, Deer Musk, leather, Tobacco and some of the subtle, floral notes of aged Civet tincture.
 I find the aroma oddly comforting and grounding.